-According to LinkedIn, people with over 30 contacts show up 75% more often than those who have fewer connections.
+According to LinkedIn, people with over 500 contacts show up 75% more often than those who have fewer connections.
 Simply stated, more contacts generate more leads and more profile exposure.

 Whether you are utilizing LinkedIn to promote your business, keep tabs on the competition or find that perfect job, reaching 500+ is worth your time.

 Having a complete profile is critical to gaining connections.
 A profile must have, for example, a profile photo.
-Unlike Facebook, a LinkedIn profile photo should be a professional head shot, not a cropped picture of you at the beach with your kids.
+Unlike Facebook, a LinkedIn profile photo should be a professional headshot, not a cropped picture of you at the beach with your kids.
 LinkedIn also suggests that you have at least 3 recommendations.
 It's also recommended that you complete the Skills section of your profile and have those that know you endorse your skills.

 To increase my overall web exposure, I decided to set a goal of 500+ contacts and 10 recommendations in approximately 3 weeks.
 This goal, I knew, was going to take a concerted effort on my behalf.
 My primary goal for networking with people on LinkedIn was to build relationships and generate business leads.
-Adding contact names so quickly is somewhat counterintuitive, however, with the efforts that I was applying in order to make my deadline, I was, in fact, able to connect with people in a meaningful way, learning about them, their purpose for using LinkedIn and making further introductions.
+Adding contact names so quickly is somewhat counterintuitive; however, with the efforts that I was applying in order to make my deadline, I was, in fact, able to connect with people in a meaningful way, learning about them, their purpose for using LinkedIn and making further introductions.

 Perhaps your desire to connect with people is to introduce your business.
 In that case, you may decide to connect with marketing specialists and brand managers.
 If your business is selling specialty food items, you may also want to connect with freelance writers and cooks who can help you with your new food blog.
 Whatever your reasons, don't limit yourself.
 You never know when someone will be able to help you or, better yet, when you will be able to offer help to someone else.

 Connecting with former friends and classmates is one of the easier methods to gaining contact momentum.
-Simply click onto the LinkedIn Contacts button.
+Simply click on the LinkedIn Contacts button.
 Your educational institutions will appear.
 Click on a school and begin finding people that you'd like to re-connect with.

 Groups is one of my favorite tools on LinkedIn.
 Because I am using LinkedIn for a myriad of reasons, as I've already expressed, I have joined a variety of groups.